I am a teacher by trade and an entrepreneur by choice.

 This site was created because of you and for you.
 If there’s something you want to learn how to do or an area where you would like more clarification, please fill out this form.
 It’s important to me that the tips I provide here are relevant to you, so I will read and give consideration to every request when planning my tip videos, posts, and Q&A sessions.

 Interested in a course that takes you step by step through laying a strong foundation for a shop on Etsy so that you can grow it well?
 My Etsy Essentials course might be the perfect fit for you.
 Already making and selling and in need of a better system for your workflow?
 You might consider my Systematize Your Made-to-Order Workflow course.
-Or if you’d like some personalized, one-on-one help with your business, you can check out the services I offer.

 I’m so glad you’re here.
 Grab your favorite drink and make yourself right at home.